Examples of SWOT Analysis

 - My colleague Bucky Barnes has a much better style of delivery on the communication side.
 Bucky is in competition with me for the next level.

 - The business performance across the industry is not favorable due to the current global economic situation.
-This has resulted in the slow growth of the business which results in businesses cutting off staffs.
+This has resulted in the slow growth of the business which results in businesses cutting off staff.
 Many businesses including my firm are planning further layoffs.

 - Due to layoffs, there is an increased workload which has negatively impacted my creativity.